michaelslec/dotfiles/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Installation

+# A Quick Note
+As this is a Vim distribution, I highly recommend using the dev branch.
+Due to the topic of this repo, instability is not really an issue.
+You are welcome to use the Master branch, however.
+I just recommend using the dev branch in order to stay the most up-to-date in the Vim world.

 ## Ubuntu
 1. Run this command in your terminal: